 For the sake of a prediction, I think Strowman wins here.

 Intercontinental Championship – Bobby Lashley (c) and Lio Rush vs. Finn Bálor in a Handicap match

 After facing Brock Lesnar at the Royal Rumble, Finn Bálor started a feud with Bobby Lashley.
 This may have been rushed a bit, given the last PPV was three weeks ago.

 The fact that this is a handicap match helps that from a storyline perspective and we could see Bálor going after Lio Rush early in the match.
 Lashley finds the open opportunity to retains here and we could see these guys again in a match when Fastlane rolls around and even WrestleMania 35.

-SmackDown Tag Team Championship – The Miz & Shane McMahon (c) vs. The Usos (Jimmy Uso and Jey Uso)
+SmackDown Tag Team Championship – The Miz and Shane McMahon (c) vs. The Usos (Jimmy Uso and Jey Uso)

 I get the McMahon-Miz story here.
 Most likely we will see these guys face each other at ‘Maina 35.
 I do not think they’ll lose the belts tonight, rather give them a successful title defense now and drop the belts on a random episode of SmackDown.

-The Usos and The Miz will put on a performance here while Shane McMahon will get his one high spot during the end of the match.
+The Usos and The Miz will put on a performance here while Shane McMahon will get his one high spot at the end of the match.
 It is a shame here as the SmackDown tag division has many talented teams.
-It is only a matter of time until they lose the titles and will see legit teams like SAnitY, Gallows & Anderson and The Bar as well as The Usos for example in the title picture.
+It is only a matter of time until they lose the titles and will see legit teams like SAnitY, Gallows and Anderson, and The Bar as well as The Usos for example in the title picture.